Clint Howard

 Clinton Engle Howard (born April 20, 1959) is an American actor.
-He is the second son born to American actors Rance and Jean Howard, and younger brother of actor and director Ron Howard.
-His more than 200 acting credits include feature films such as The Waterboy and Apollo 13, as well as television series, such as Gentle Ben, The Baileys of Balboa, The Cowboys, My Name Is Earl, and several entries in the Star Trek franchise.
-He has appeared in many films directed by his brother, and had a small role in the 1967 animated film The Jungle Book.
+He is the second son born to American actors Rance Howard and Jean Speegle Howard, and younger brother of actor and director Ron Howard.
+His more than 200 acting credits include the lead role in the feature film and television series Gentle Ben, main-cast roles in series The Baileys of Balboa and The Cowboys, supporting roles in feature films such as The Waterboy and Apollo 13, guest appearances in the series My Name Is Earl, and several roles in the Star Trek franchise.
+He has appeared in many films directed by his brother.

 Early life

-Born in Burbank, California, Clint's parents were actors Rance Howard and Jean Speegle, and his older brother is actor and filmmaker Ron Howard.
+Born in Burbank, California, on April 20, 1959, Clint's parents were actors Rance Howard and Jean Speegle, and his older brother is actor and filmmaker Ron Howard.
+When actor Dennis Weaver died in 2006, Howard explained that Weaver had introduced his parents to each other in 1947 at the University of Oklahoma.